ubrant/documents-format/README.md

 :Link-Site:[TEXT][HINT](Major-ID, Minor-ID, Section-ID, Page-ID)
 ```

-In second format, all elements are optional except TEXT, but when present they should be in specified sequence separated with commas.
+>> In second format, all elements are optional except TEXT, but when present they should be in specified sequence separated with commas.

+Links can be placed anywhere inside text elements, as only TEXT will be placed alongside other text in regular flow of document content.

+---

+## Questions

+In order to test knowledge, user can be asked to answer questions at any time.

+-- FORMAT TO BE DECIDED --

 ---